portfolio-performance/portfolio-help/docs/en/getting-started/index.md

 You can either use one of the precompiled installation files or compile the complete application by yourself.
 The application is available for MacOS, Windows and Linux.

 # [Creating a portfolio file](create-portfolio.md)
-Your fist step - of course - is to create a new portfolio file with your accounts.
+Your first step - of course - is to create a new portfolio file with your accounts.
 The portfolio file contains all securities, accounts, custody accounts, bookings, classifications, etc.

 # [Adding securities](adding-securities)
 You create the securities that are of interest to you in the list of securities.
 Master data and historical prices are automatically supplemented and updated by Portfolio Performance.